gavin-robey/fractal_visualizer/instructions/README-4.1.md

     -   Other data used by `getColor(n)` are supplied through `self`.
     -   Define at least **two** concrete subclasses of `Palette` classes that provide alternative color palettes.
         -   Generalize color palette creation so that a user-defined number of iterations may be specified instead of using a hard-coded array of colors.
+            -   Take some time to make your color palette *look good* for any number of iterations between 64 and 512.
+Transition between opposing colors to increase the contrast and detail in the final image.
+            -   Some programmers use the modulus `%` operator to create color palettes  of "repeating stripes" to gracefully handle large iteration counts.
+You *may* do this for some of your color palettes, but **at least one** palette must by *dynamically generated* using the `colour` module and the `Color.range_to` method.
     -   The concrete sub-classes of  `Palette`  are used _interchangeably_ in your program.
 This is an example of polymorphism in action: objects of different classes which are used in the same way.
 The code which uses a `Palette`-derived object does not inspect the object to determine what kind of palette it is; it just works because it defines the `getColor()` method.
+            -   Directly inspecting the type of an object (i.e. checking `isinstance(pal, ColorCube)`) before use defeats the purpose of polymorphism.
+A submission that does this will lose points.
-    -   `Palette` objects have no relation to nor knowledge of `Fractal` and its derived classes.
+    -   `Palette` objects have no relation to nor knowledge of `Fractal` and its derived classes, nor should it expect to be used directly by a `Fractal` object.
 4.  `PaletteFactory` class or module
     -   Follow the [Factory Method Pattern](https://sourcemaking.com/design_patterns/factory_method) in your program when you need to instantiate objects embodying palettes.  `PaletteFactory` returns a concrete palette object specified by the user on the command line.
     -   The file defining `PaletteFactory` is the only place in your entire program where your concrete `Palette`-derived classes need to be imported.